jcreedcmu/pyoro/DESIGN.md

 - I **don't** presently have a notion of down-diagonal moves, but if I did, maybe could exploit subtle differences between down-left and left, down-right and down, and wait and down.
+- Pushing a block off the edge of a floor, and using it for support.

 ### Legibility